Long-Tail SEO Strategy: Why & How to Target High-Intent Keywords

 It’s never been easier to research long-tail keyword opportunities, target low-competition keywords with high conversion rates, and use long-tail keywords to boost your content.

-This guide will show you how to do exactly that.
+This guide will show you how to do just that.

 What Are Long-Tail Keywords?

 Long-tail keywords are highly targeted search phrases that specifically serve searcher intent.
-These keywords have low search volume, low competition, and typically have high conversion rates.
+These keywords typically have low search volume, low competition, and high conversion rates.

-We call these keywords “long-tail” because if you were to plot your keywords by their search volumes, these would be on the “long tail” end of the search demand curve, which means few people are searching for these terms each month.
+We call these keywords long-tail because if you were to plot your keywords by their search volumes, these would be on the “long tail” end of the search demand curve, which means few people are searching for these terms each month.

 However, despite the lack of search volume, long-tail keywords are often easier to rank for and result in higher conversions than seed keywords.

-This is because long-tail keywords communicate a clear customer need that you can solve — they’re intent driven.
+This is because long-tail keywords communicate a clear customer need that you can solve — they’re intent-driven.

 When you understand search intent, you can create content that specifically addresses queries and converts.

-For example, a user searching for “days of play gold PS4 price” indicates a clear intent to purchase.
-Comparatively, a search for “PS4” is a lot less clear; the user might be looking for more information about the video game console, searching for recent news from Sony, or seeking out a list of games.
+For example, a user searching for [Nike Air Max 270] indicates a clear intent to purchase.
+Comparatively, a search for [shoes or trainers] is a lot less clear.

+The user might be looking for more information about what’s on offer, searching for different brands, or just seeking out of interest.

 Note that the actual length of these keywords technically doesn’t matter.
-Long-tail keywords tend to be at least three words long due to their specificity, but highly specific low-volume searches that are only one or two words long are also considered long-tail keywords, such as many brand names.
+Long-tail keywords tend to be at least three words long due to their specificity, but precise low-volume searches that are only one or two words long (such as many brand names) are also considered long-tail keywords.

 Why Long-tail Keywords Are Important in SEO